Instruments in the Attic Donation Program

 Staff

-Samantha Clarke, conductor and flutist, is a Long Island native of East Rockaway, New York.
+Dr. Samantha Clarke, conductor and flutist, is a Long Island native of East Rockaway, New York.
 She is pursuing a Doctor of Musical Arts (DMA) degree in conducting at George Mason University.
-Currently a doctoral candidate, Samantha is writing her dissertation and plans to graduate in May 2023.
+Samantha defended her dissertation and plans to graduate in May 2023.

 Samantha is extremely grateful for the opportunity to study conducting with Dr. William Lake, Jr. and to have gotten to work with and guest conduct the Mason Symphonic Band and Wind Symphony throughout this academic year.
 Throughout her coursework at Mason, Samantha held the role of Doctoral Assistant Conductor to the Symphonic Band and Wind Symphony as well as Graduate Teaching Assistant in the Dewberry Family School of Music.
 She studied conducting with Prof. Mark Camphouse and Prof. Anthony Maiello, and flute in the studio of Prof. Julianna Nickel.